-Chris is a Director of Adelaide Airport and the UK utility company Inexus Group Limited.
-He is a former Director of Perth Airport, and was inaugural Chairman of Airports Coordination Australia Ltd following Ministerial appointment.
+Chris is a Director of Adelaide Airport and a former Director of Perth Airport, and was inaugural Chairman of Airports Coordination Australia Ltd.

-As a director of Brisbane Airport, he is also an alternate director for Mr John Ward.
-Chris is a Member of the Finance, Audit and Risk Management Committee and BAC’s Human Resources & Remuneration Committee.
+As a full director of Brisbane Airport, he is also an alternate director for Mr John Ward.
+Chris is a member of Finance, Audit and Risk Management ('FARM') Committee, HRR Committee, APARC and NPR Project Committee.